-- A. A health facility shall not be operated without a license issued by the department.
+A. A health facility shall not be operated without a license issued by the department.
 If a health facility is found to be operating without a license, in order to protect human health or safety, the secretary may issue a cease-and-desist order.
 The health facility may request a hearing that shall be held in the manner provided in this section.
-The department may also proceed pursuant to the Health Facility Receivership Act [Chapter 24, Article 1E NMSA 1978]. - B. The department is authorized to make inspections and investigations and to prescribe rules it deems necessary or desirable to promote the health, safety and welfare of persons using health facilities. - C. Except as provided in Subsection F of this section, upon receipt of an application for a license to operate a health facility, the department shall promptly inspect the health facility to determine if it is in compliance with all rules of the department.
+The department may also proceed pursuant to the Health Facility Receivership Act [Chapter 24, Article 1E NMSA 1978].

+B. The department is authorized to make inspections and investigations and to prescribe rules it deems necessary or desirable to promote the health, safety and welfare of persons using health facilities.

+C. Except as provided in Subsection F of this section, upon receipt of an application for a license to operate a health facility, the department shall promptly inspect the health facility to determine if it is in compliance with all rules of the department.
 Applications for hospital licenses shall include evidence that the bylaws or rules of the hospital apply equally to osteopathic and medical physicians.
-The department shall consolidate the applications and inspections for a hospital that also operates as a hospital-based primary care clinic. - D. Upon inspection of a health facility, if the department finds a violation of its rules, the department may deny the application for a license, whether initial or renewal, or it may issue a temporary license.
-A temporary license shall not be issued for a period exceeding one hundred twenty days, nor shall more than two consecutive temporary licenses be issued. - E. A one-year nontransferable license shall be issued to any health facility complying with all rules of the department.
+The department shall consolidate the applications and inspections for a hospital that also operates as a hospital-based primary care clinic.

+D. Upon inspection of a health facility, if the department finds a violation of its rules, the department may deny the application for a license, whether initial or renewal, or it may issue a temporary license.
+A temporary license shall not be issued for a period exceeding one hundred twenty days, nor shall more than two consecutive temporary licenses be issued.

+E. A one-year nontransferable license shall be issued to any health facility complying with all rules of the department.
 The license shall be renewable for successive one-year periods, upon filing of a renewal application, if the department is satisfied that the health facility is in compliance with all rules of the department or, if not in compliance with a rule, has been granted a waiver or variance of that rule by the department pursuant to procedures, conditions and guidelines adopted by rule of the department.
-Licenses shall be posted in a conspicuous place on the licensed premises, except that child care centers that receive no state or federal funds may apply for and receive from the department a waiver from the requirement that a license be posted or kept on the licensed premises. - F. A health facility that has been inspected and licensed by the department, that has received certification for participation in federal reimbursement programs and that has been fully accredited by a national accrediting organization approved by the federal centers for medicare and medicaid services or the department shall be granted a license renewal based on that accreditation.
-A freestanding birth center that has been inspected and licensed by the department and is accredited by the commission for accreditation of birth centers or its successor accreditation body shall be granted a license renewal based on that accreditation.
-Health facilities receiving less than full accreditation by an approved accrediting body may be granted a license renewal based on that accreditation.
+Licenses shall be posted in a conspicuous place on the licensed premises, except that child care centers that receive no state or federal funds may apply for and receive from the department a waiver from the requirement that a license be posted or kept on the licensed premises.

+F. A health facility that has been inspected and licensed by the department and that has received certification for participation in federal reimbursement programs and that has been fully accredited by the joint commission on accreditation of health care organizations or the American osteopathic association shall be granted a license renewal based on that accreditation.
+Health facilities receiving less than full accreditation by the joint commission on the accreditation of health care organizations or by the American osteopathic association may be granted a license renewal based on that accreditation.
 License renewals shall be issued upon application submitted by the health facility upon forms prescribed by the department.
 This subsection does not limit in any way the department's various duties and responsibilities under other provisions of the Public Health Act or under any other subsection of this section, including any of the department's responsibilities for the health and safety of the public.